-- (a) All medical marijuana grown at home by patient medical marijuana license holders can only be grown on property owned by the patient license holder or on rented real property for which the patient license holder has the property owner's written permission to grow medical marijuana on the property. - (b) All homegrown medical marijuana plants must be grown so that it is not accessible to a member of the general public.
+- (a) All medical marijuana grown at home by patient medical marijuana license holders can only be grown on residential real property owned by the patient license holder or on rented real property for which the patient license holder has the property owner's written permission to grow medical marijuana on the property. - (b) All homegrown medical marijuana plants must be grown so that the marijuana is not accessible to a member of the general public and is only accessible to the patient or caregiver.
 If grown outdoors, it must be grown behind a fence that is at least six (6) feet in height.
 The marijuana plants must be completely enclosed by the fence and the fence must be secured with a lock and key.
-No marijuana plants may be visible from any street adjacent to the property.
+No marijuana plants may be visible from any street adjacent to the property. - (c) All medical marijuana processed by a patient license holder must be processed in a closed-loop system and processing and extractions with butane are prohibited.